Four Things You Need To Know

 - Don’t be the ‘Pulling Police’.
 Hair pulling often occurs subconsciously so while alerting your loved one every time they pull may seem like you’re helping, it will often do more harm than good and put strain on your relationship as they will associate you with those negative feelings of shame and guilt when they are ‘caught out’.

 So what should you do when you're sitting down, perhaps watching television, and out of the corner of your eye you notice you loved one pulling?

 Distraction can help; try handing them a cup of tea.
 Engaging the logical brain can often stop subconscious hair pulling.
 Invite them out for a walk.
 Getting out or even just moving from place to place, helps.
 Reading and watching TV are triggers for pulling.
 Play chess, computer games or anything which involves the hands.
 Cross stitching is helpful.
 Try to keep them active and interested.
 Boredom is really bad for Trich.

 Do you want to help your loved one restore their hair?
 Going out in public with bald patches can often add to the embarrassment and low self-esteem that they may already be feeling.
 Why not bring them in for a free confidential consultation with one of our hair loss specialists to help them restore their hair and their confidence!
-We have consult rooms in Sydney, Melbourne and Adelaide.
+We have consult rooms in Sydney and representitaves in New Zealand.
+Skype consultations are also available if you are from outside New South Wales.
 Call 1300 427 778 to book now.